Neve Yarak: History

 It is located partly on land that had belonged to the Palestinian village of al-Muwaylih prior to its depopulation in the 1948 Arab–Israeli War, and partly on land which used to belong to Jaljuliya.

 Neve Yarak Winery was founded in 2015.
-The wine produced here is exclusively from Carignan grapes planted many decades ago, but not used to make wine until recently.
+The wine produced here is exclusively from Carignan grapes planted many decades ago, but had not been used to make wine until recently.